How Rock Ridge Pharmacy Customizes APNO Formulas to Fit Every Mom’s Needs

 Understanding Lanolin: A Moisturizer, Not a Medicine

 Lanolin, derived from sheep’s wool, has long been used as a soothing agent for dry, chapped skin.
-In breastfeeding, it’s known for forming a protective barrier that helps the skin retain moisture.
+In breastfeeding, it’s known for forming a protective barrier that helps retain moisture.

 Many brands, like Lansinoh and Medela, offer 100% lanolin creams marketed for nipple care.
 These products are over-the-counter and often recommended by hospitals immediately postpartum.